JasonVery/MiniScreen/README.md

 Goals of miniScreen: Create my first solo, out of school coding project, Learn a bit of front end languages like html, css and javascript, Work with apis, Have a really cool and functional product at my desk.

 While going through the source code of this project please remember: This is my FIRST solo coding ptoject dealing with languages I didnt really know, This is not meant for anyone other than myself, I am still learning and trying to have fun :)

+Please check out the wiki for some photos in action! (https://github.com/JasonVery/MiniScreen/wiki)